-To initiate your appeal, you or your representative can mail or FAX a letter to us about the coverage you are requesting and why you feel the denial should be overturned.
-(If your appeal qualifies as an expedited appeal, you may contact us by telephone.
+To initiate your appeal, you or your representative can contact us about the coverage you are requesting and why you feel the denial should be overturned.
+Any appeal may be filed in person, by mail, by fax, by telephone and electronically via the secure online member portal.
+If your appeal qualifies as an expedited appeal, you may contact us by telephone.
 Please see section VII.B.3.
 The Expedited Appeal Process for the expedited appeal process.

 You must file your appeal within 180 days after you receive notice that a claim has been denied.
 Please be as specific as possible in your appeal request.
 We need all the important details in order to make a fair decision, including pertinent medical records and itemized bills.

 If you have a representative submit an appeal on your behalf, the appeal should include a statement, signed by you, authorizing the representative to act on your behalf.
 In the case of an expedited appeal relating to Urgent Care, such authorization may be provided within 48 hours after submission of the appeal.
 Where Urgent Care is involved, a medical Provider with knowledge of your condition, such as your treating physician, may act as your representative without submitting an authorization form you have signed.